 It’s particularly high in water content and I’d highly recommend an old fashioned juicing technique to make the most of this plant this spring.
 It’ll put a spring in your step believe me!

 - Smash them into a pulp using the end of a rolling pin

-- cover with cold water and let sit over night
+- Cover with cold water and let sit over nigh

 - In the morning drain off the water and this is your end product!